spencertipping/phi/doc/lowlevel.md

 rewrites are lexically scoped.
 And the mechanism that makes phi even remotely usable is the _parse continuation_, which allows values to insert custom parsers.

+### How rewriting works
+Let's talk about what happens when you write `f x = x + 1`, and let's simplify that a bit by using low-level syntax: `f x = x.plus 1`.

+When you first write `f`, you'll get `cons(symbol_op, string("f"))`: the scope parses unknown symbols into these objects.
+Its parse continuation includes variables (which is how `x` is consumed) and `=`.
+Once we hit `=` we get a new parse continuation, this time one that binds `x` and `f` to forward references.

+**Q:** How do we refer to individual destructured values, really?
+Forward references don't converge for function arguments.
+We can't clone the form because then we'll have loose forwards.
+Do we use an actual rewriting transformation?

 ## Parse continuations
 phi evaluates your code at parse-time and asks values if they want to take over